-You may want to start by obtaining an associate degree in accounting but, in Connecticut, CPA applicants must earn a bachelor degree from a regionally accredited institution.
-A minimum of 150 semester hours is also required and should include of the following:
+You may want to start by obtaining an associate degree in accounting but, in Connecticut, CPA applicants must earn a bachelor's degree from a regionally accredited college or university.
+A minimum of 150 semester hours is also required and should include of the following areas of study:

-- At least 30 semester hours of economics or business courses other than accounting.
+- At least 30 semester hours in economics or business courses other than accounting.
 Course descriptions will be required in order to determine relevance to economics or business.
 It’s important to note that advertising, retail, and insurance courses generally do not satisfy this requirement.
 Your college or university adviser should be able to guide your course selections accordingly.

 - At least 60 semester hours of general education courses.
-These credits can include any additional accounting, business, or economics courses beyond the above-mentioned requirements.
+These college or university credits can include any additional accounting, technology, business, or economics courses beyond the above-mentioned requirements.

 How to Meet Exam Requirements